superfly/docs/elixir/advanced-guides/interesting-things-with-livebook.html.md

 #### Connect to Your Project

 At this point, we haven't connected Livebook to our project so we can't access the project's code yet.
-To do this, start the project with something similar to the following command:
+To do this, start the project with a command similar to the following:

 ```
 iex --sname my_app --cookie secret -S mix phx.server